cortexlabs/cortex/docs/deployments/api-configuration.md

     type: onnx
     path: <string>  # path to a python file with an ONNXPredictor class definition, relative to the Cortex root (required)
     model: <string>  # S3 path to an exported model (e.g. s3://my-bucket/exported_model.onnx) (required)
+    models: # use models field when multiple models per API are desired; fields models & model cannot be used at the same time
+      - name: <string> # unique name for the exported ONNX model (e.g. iris-model); the model's unique name is required when making predictions (required)
+        model: <string> # S3 path to an exported model (e.g. s3://my-bucket/exported_model.onnx) (required)
+      ...
     config: <string: value>  # arbitrary dictionary passed to the constructor of the Predictor (optional)
     python_path: <string>  # path to the root of your Python folder that will be appended to PYTHONPATH (default: folder containing cortex.yaml)
     image: <string> # docker image to use for the Predictor (default: cortexlabs/onnx-predictor-gpu or cortexlabs/onnx-predictor-cpu based on compute)